muhadel/learning-aws-cdk/README.md

-# Learning AWS SDK TypeScript project
+# Learning AWS CDK TypeScript project

 This is a demo project for learning CDK development with TypeScript.
 There is only one stack to create a custom VPC within default AWS account/region.